IonutBajescu/currency/readme.md

   <dd>The guy that comes and helps ExchangeRates by downloading files and caching them locally. (for example an XML containing the exchange rates)</dd>
 </dl>

-By remembering those and keeping in mind that the library fully respects the interfaces found in the `Contracts` namespace, you should be able to master everything there is to know about this library and write meaningful code with it.
+By remembering those and keeping in mind that the library fully follows the interfaces found in the `Contracts` namespace, you should be able to master everything there is to know about this library.

 ## Contracts
 Because libraries die more often that one would expect, Currency provides the developer with Contracts for every of the Currency's class, allowing his code to remain SOLID while using the best currency conversion library there is.